THellemans/Portfolio-Tim-Hellemans/README.md

 In this thesis, we initiated the analysis of workload dependent load balancing policies.
 For these policies, the aforementioned PDEs can be reduced to a single integro differential equation or to ordinary differential equations.
 Therefore, these policies are relatively easy to study for general job sizes.
 We found that many existing policies fall into the category of workload dependent policies.
 Besides obtaining numerical methods to analyse these load balancing policies, we additionally prove many analytical results for these type of models.

-In addition, we recognized that studying the more classic* queue length dependent load balancing policies for general job sizes is indeed difficult.
+In addition, we recognized that studying the more classic queue length dependent load balancing policies for general job sizes is indeed difficult.
 However, if one restricts to phase type job sizes (which are dense in the set of all probability distributions) the analysis simplifies significantly.
 Furthermore, we introduce and analyse a set of policies which take both the queue length and the age of the job currently receiving service into account.

 The image we started with may be seen as an example of a problem setting we analysed.
 There are multiple queues (here queues are represented by toll gates) at which jobs (in this case cars) arrive.
 For each queue we know two things:
  - The number of cars waiting to receive service.
  - The amount of service received by the job at the head of the queue.

-At each arrival instant, the car considers *2* queues and decides which queue it will join based on the provided information.
+At each arrival instant, the car considers 2 queues and decides which queue it will join based on the provided information.
 We developped a general method which may be used to analyse load balancing policies which distribute jobs in this context.
-We found that making use of the age of a job may result in a reduction in waiting time of up to *80%* for jobs which are sufficiently variable (we used a squared coefficient of variation of 10).
+We found that making use of the age of a job may result in a reduction in waiting time of up to 80% for jobs which are sufficiently variable (we used a squared coefficient of variation of 10).

 ## [Discrete Optimization: Capacitated Vehicle Routing Problem](https://github.com/THellemans/vehicle_routing_problem)

 ### Motivation

 Want to create a work schedule?
 Do you need to supply your customers with product?
 Need to fill a vehicle with as many products as possible?
 Want to create a schedule for your airline?
 All these problems are discrete optimization problems.
-These problems are still solved by hand at many companies, however there exist efficient mathematical algorithms which solve these problems to optimality.
+They are still solved by hand at many companies, however there exist efficient mathematical algorithms which solve these problems to optimality.
 This way companies can reduce their costs in 2 ways:
  - Better (optimal) solutions to their problem and
  - employees no longer need to spend their time solving these problems by hand.

 The Capacitated Vehicle Routing Problem (CVRP) is a well known optimization problem which (attempts) to answer the question:

-> What is the optimal set of routes for a fleet of vehicles to traverse in order to deliver to a given set of customers?
+> What is the optimal set of routes for a fleet of vehicles to traverse in order to deliver goods to a given set of customers?

 Variations of this question are interesting in many practical applications such as supplying customers with products and creating a flight schedule.